-Key Deliverable - Must highlight the affordability in an advert for the new Black Horse S1 and show the low monthly repayments enjoyed on PCP.
-The motorcycle also has a finance deposit allowance (FDA) should you buy the model on PCP at 4.9% APR.
+Key Deliverable - Must highlight the affordability in an advert for the new Black Horse Model X and show the low monthly repayments enjoyed on PCP.
+The vehicle also has a finance deposit allowance (FDA) should you buy the model on PCP at 4.9% APR.